Dacili/GraphQL/GraphQLwithReact/GraphQLwithReact/ClientApp/src/README.md

         </div>
         )
 ```
-**Child to parent** - take a look at previous code, *rename* props - is actually an example of child to parent:
+**Child to parent** - take a look at previous code, *rename* props - it's actually an example of child to parent:
 In parent *renameTitle* function is implemented like this:
 ```
  let [displayName, setDisplayName]=useState( 'Prvo ime');